Variational formulas and cocycle solutions for directed polymer and percolation models: Tilt-velocity duality

 In this context we call the vector $h\in\R^d$ a {\sl tilt} and elements $\xi\in\Uset$ {\sl directions} or {\sl velocities}.
-Continue to assume $\P$ ergodic and $\gpl^\beta(0)$ finite.
-This can be guaranteed by assuming $\Vw$ bounded above, or by the directed i.i.d.\ $L^{d+\e}$ assumption of Remark \ref{rmk:dir-iid}, or by some other assumption.
-Furthermore, for $\xi\in\ri\Uset$, the a.s.\ point-to-point limits \eqref{p2pV_0}--\eqref{p2pV_0LPP} define nonrandom, bounded, concave, continuous functions $\gpp^\beta:\ri\Uset\to\R$ for $\beta\in(0,\infty]$.
+Let us assume $\gpl^\beta(0)$ finite.
+Then for $\xi\in\ri\Uset$, the a.s.\ point-to-point limits \eqref{p2pV_0}--\eqref{p2pV_0LPP} define nonrandom, bounded, concave, continuous functions $\gpp^\beta:\ri\Uset\to\R$ for $\beta\in(0,\infty]$ (see Theorem 2.4 and 2.6 and Remark 2.5 of \cite{Ras-Sep-14}).
 The results of this section do not touch the relative boundary of $\Uset$.
-Consequently we do not need additional assumptions that would guarantee regularity of $\gpp^\beta$ up to the boundary.
+Consequently we do not need additional assumptions that guarantee regularity of $\gpp^\beta$ up to the boundary.
+One sufficient assumption would be the directed i.i.d.\ $L^{d+\e}$ of Remark \ref{rmk:dir-iid} (Theorem 3.2 of \cite{Ras-Sep-14}).